-For the global active portfolio responsibility is currently delegated to the investment managers.
+The responsibility for the exercise of voting rights is currently delegated to the investment managers, however Cumbria LGPS have the opportunity to override votes if considered appropriate.
 Investment managers are expected to approach the subject of voting with the same care and attention as other matters which influence investment decisions.
 Voting should be undertaken where it is believed to be in the best interests of the Fund.